 Your Guide to the Digital SAT

 The SAT is now a computer adaptive test.
-This guide includes everything you need to know about the digital SAT, including an overview of the structure and content, an explanation of computer adaptive testing, and tips on how to practice for a digital test.
+This guide covers everything you need to know about the digital SAT, including an overview of its structure and content, an explanation of how computer adaptive testing works, and expert tips on how to prepare.

 Table of Contents

-The new SAT is a fully digital test, taken on a computer within College Board’s Bluebook App.
-Jump to the Technology section for more information about the testing application and approved devices.
+The SAT is taken on a computer using College Board’s Bluebook App.
+(Jump to the Technology section for details about the testing application and approved devices.)

-Once your 32 minutes are up, you’re moved directly to Reading and Writing Module 2, where you have another 32 minutes to answer 27 more questions.
-During this time, you can move freely around Module 2, but you can’t go back to Module 1 or move onto the Math section.
-After Module 2 is over, you have a 10-minute break.
+Once time is up, you’ll automatically move to Reading and Writing Module 2, where you’ll have another 32 minutes to answer 27 more questions.
+Again, you can move freely within Module 2, but you cannot return to Module 1 or move on to the Math section.
+After Module 2, you’ll have a 10-minute break.

 SECTION | Module TIME NUMBER OF QUESTIONS